Peak season benchmark report

 A warehouse is, put simply, a large building where goods and materials are temporarily stored before being sold and shipped to retailers or consumers.
 Despite this broad term, warehouses can differ greatly depending on their type and the businesses they’re designed to serve.
 When a company identifies a need to use a warehouse, they are required to explore the various types to choose the best one for their specific goods or products.

-In this section, we explore 10 of the most common types of warehouse, running through each one’s unique features and benefits to help you choose the best warehouse solution for your business needs.
+In this section, we explore 10 of the most common types of warehouses, running through each one’s unique features and benefits to help you choose the best warehouse solution for your business needs.

 1. Public Warehouse